 Though many companies claim to test for mold, and deem themselves mold-free, there are few companies who actually reveal their results.

-Though many other coffee companies claim to use mold-reducing practices and undergo testing, no brands other than the two above share their results.
+Though many other coffee companies claim to use mold-reducing practices and undergo testing, we were unable to find brands other than the two above that share their results.

 Benefits of Coffee on Carnivore

 Though coffee is not a carnivore diet food, there are so many benefits to drinking coffee in moderate amounts that it is likely a net positive for most people.

 - A 2022 study found that moderate coffee drinking was associated with a 31% % lower risk of mortality